Getting Started with Social Media Live Streaming Software: What You Need to Know

 Choosing the Right Live Streaming Destination

-When you first begin to experiment with social media streaming, remember to take things one step at a time.
+When you first begin to experiment with social media live streaming software, remember to take things one step at a time.
 It’s better to channel your efforts into one great live event than a handful of hard-to-manage, simultaneous video posts.
 You also want to make sure you have someone designated to manage and respond to comments or take questions on each channel.

 Depending on your audience, they might prefer one platform over another, or have a presence on many places at once.
 After you become more familiar with social media streaming, it’ll be easy to expand your strategy to include these other destinations.

 Diversifying is a great way to reach viewers on multiple channels – your strategy should accommodate those viewers.
-With tools like Simulcast from Vimeo, it’s easy to branch out and take your live video strategy to new heights.
+With social media live streaming software like Simulcast from Vimeo, it’s easy to branch out and take your live video strategy to new heights.